CUAHSI/GHCN-Transducer/NEON/README.md

 ## Setup Instructions for NEON-WebService
 1. Setup and run NEONHarvester.EXE as described above
 2. Open the solution NEONWebService_wof11.sln in Visual Studio
-3. In the genericODws project create a new file ConnectionStrings.config with content:
+3. In the genericODws project create a new file ConnectionStrings.config with content similar as below, replacing MY_SERVER, MY_DB, MY_USER and MY_PASSWORD with the actual database server URL or IP, actual database name, actual DB user name and actual password:

 ```xml
 <connectionStrings>